-Many people may wonder: would Pennsylvania find out about the DUI?
-How would this affect his ability to drive in PA?
+However, this raises the question: Will Pennsylvania find out about a DUI in another state?
+Will it affect my ability to drive in PA?
 More importantly, if subsequently arrested for DUI in Pennsylvania, would it be a first or second offense?

-Under this subsection, there is no driving license suspension.
-However, if it is your second offense or more, PennDOT will suspend your license for one year.
+Under this subsection, there is no license suspension.
+However, if it is your second DUI or more, PennDOT will suspend your license for one year.
 This is in addition to any license suspension penalties from the DLC state.

 This same concept is true for out of state residents trying to obtain a PA driver’s license.
 PennDOT will not issue a driver’s license for any out of state driver who has a suspended license.
 75 Pa.C.S. § 1503.

-If you have a conviction for DUI in a DLC state, and are subsequently convicted of DUI in PA within the next 10 years, you will be sentenced as a second offender.
-Under 75 Pa.C.S. § 1581, Article III and IV, a conviction from a DLC state will have the same effect as if it occurred in PA.
+If you have a conviction for DUI in a DLC state and are subsequently convicted of DUI in PA within 10 years, you will be sentenced as a second offender.
+Under 75 Pa.C.S. § 1581, Article III, and IV, a conviction from a DLC state will have the same effect as if it occurred in PA.